Southern African Large Telescope

-Starting in 2016-2, PIs will be able to submit proposals for large science programs.
+Starting in 2016-2, PIs have been able to submit proposals for large science programs.
 These are programs that request >150 hours from one or more Partners, which can be spread over a total of six semesters.
 These programs have a new template that provides more space for the scientific justification as well as requests additional information for the proposal.
 These programs do not have any requirements on how the data are shared or how the time is distributed.
-PIs considering submitting to this program should send an email to the head of Astro Ops, Petri Vaisanen, at email@example.com with their intention to submit at least two weeks prior to the deadline to discuss overall feasibility and strategy.
+PIs considering submitting to this program should send an email to the head of Astro Ops, Petri Vaisanen, at firstname.lastname@example.org with their intention to submit at least two weeks prior to the deadline to discuss overall feasibility and strategy.
 Astro Ops will coordinate discussion with the relevant TACs during the review stage.

 Large Science Proposals should only propose for commissioned modes of instruments, which are presented in the current Call for Proposals document.
 Proposals should request >150 hours from one or more partners, which can be spread over a maximum of 6 semesters.
 The proposal should include a strong justification for the total amount of time required.
 Science goals should be feasible.
 Programs with stringent conditions, poor target visibilities, or otherwise difficult observations will not be favored at this stage.
 However, proposals for any type of science will be considered as long as the proposal is of very high scientific merit.

 Large Science Programs will be judged on the following criteria: